DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

 ## File Descriptions

 ### Training_subjects:
+This folder contains 10 sub-folders (*0month, 3months, 6months, 9months, 12months, 18months, 24months, Adolescent, Adult, Elder*), with each sub-folder containing 30 training data.
+The data sources have been summarized in the table below.

 | Age group | Data source | Number | Format |
 | --- | --- | --- | --- |